 Frankfurt is an ancient city on the Main in Germany.
-It is ideally located and is considered to be the gateway to other important German cities in the east, Southern Europe in the south, France in the west and Scandinavia in the north.
+It is ideally located and considered to be the gateway to other important German cities in the east, Southern Europe, France in the west, and Scandinavia in the north.
 With such importance, it’s no wonder that Frankfurt has become one of the biggest financial centers on the continent.
 However, this city is not only known for its financial and strategic influence and power.
 It is also one of the most visited tourist destinations in Europe.
-From all the historical landmarks to the scenic parks, high rise skyscrapers, museums, and business centers; Frankfurt is truly a vivid and cultural place to see.
+From historical landmarks to scenic parks, high-rise skyscrapers, museums, and business centers, Frankfurt is truly a vivid and cultural place to see.
 Spending one day here is therefore going to be quite a treat!